mapschool/mapschool/README.md

 **Vector** data is more like a PDF or a math equation: instead of pixels, vector data has points and lines defined in math.
 So zooming in on vector data makes the features larger, but at no point do they become pixellated, since there are no pixels in play here.

 Vector data is how you'd store roads, buildings, points of interest, or other things that have some place in the world.

+##### Vector Formats

+The most established vector format is the [Shapefile](http://en.wikipedia.org/wiki/Shapefile) - a simple, file-based format that awkwardly spreads the necessary data between four separate file - `.shp`, `.prj`, `.shx`, and `.dbf`.
+Shapefiles are binary data, so opening them in a text editor won't show anything accessible.
+They're efficient and common, but have limitations - for instance, attribute data in shapefiles can't have field names longer than ten letters.

+[GeoJSON](http://geojson.org/) and [TopoJSON](https://github.com/mbostock/topojson) are two newer formats based on [JSON](http://www.json.org/) text encoding.
+Being text-based, they're simpler to implement in software than Shapefiles - so they've caught on with new web software.

 ### Topology